 And now on to my final topic -- generics.

+The law covering generic animal drugs becomes effective January l, 199l.
 We've done a lot to get ready for the new task: we've increased our resources, tried to establish a policy and procedures, and communicated with the industry and others.

 Hopefully we've learned something from problems of the human generics trouble.